piratuks/typescript-event-emitter/README.md

     - the integration with a global event bus enhances the modularity and usability of the event system.
 8. Error Handling:
     - logging errors to the console.
+9. Custom separator per listener and Global configs:
+    - ability to set custom separator per listener which would override global separator dedicated for listeners.
+    - ability to change global separator which is used for listeners where separator is not provided

 ## installation